Best Pool House Designs

 If you have to walk back and forth from your home to fetch cold drinks and fresh towels, that defeats the point of all great pool house designs.
 Stock yours with a mini fridge, snacks, dishware, extra towels and other necessities.
 Add a small bathroom area with a toilet, sink and shower so that guests can rinse off as soon as they get out of the water.

-A quaint little country cottage at the end your garden next to the pool is one of the coziest pool house designs we can think of.
-This is a great idea if you’re thinking of pool house plans with living quarters for guests to stay in.
+A quaint little country cottage at the end your garden next to the pool is one of the coziest pool house ideas we can think of.
+This is a great design if you’re thinking of pool house plans with living quarters for guests to stay in.
 Make it feel like a home away from home for guests by introducing warm, comforting color schemes into your pool house plans.

 And just think about how colorful flower beds surrounding your pool and pool house will look for a stunning country cottage feel.
 Include a sofa bed so you can double your pool house as a guest house if you ever need the extra space.

 Take your pool to the Mediterranean with stucco, terracotta tiles and lots of plants.
-A Mediterranean style with a modern twist is a great look for a top pool house design.
+A Mediterranean pool house design with a modern twist is a great look for a top pool house design.
 Having a pool house connected to the main house is also a great feature.
 You can open it all up when it’s just you and the family at home or close the pool house off when you want to keep the party outside.

 To design your dream pool house, you need to know what style you want your pool house design to be.
 First, we suggest you make a list of exactly what you’re going to be using it for.
 Do you need a changing area?
 Maybe an extra guest bedroom away from the main home?
 A bathroom?
 An entertaining area?
 Maybe even a bar?
 Pool houses are often used as guest houses too, so thoughtfully chosen and placed furnishings are vital to creating a comfortable living space.